 For example, I work with many clients to become the true CEO of their company.
 Usually, that means developing the mindset, focusing on those priorities, and working to build their business as only a great CEO can.
 However, not all business owners want to be the CEO.
 I have several clients that hire a person to do the job, while they focus on what they are passionate about, such as being the COO or CMO.

 2. You Get Dedicated Time to Make Progress

-So, let’s pretend for a second you already have all the advice you need and know exactly what you need to do to solve your business questions.
+So, let’s pretend for a second that you already have all the advice you need and know exactly what you need to do to solve your business questions.
 How likely are you to actually carve out the time—among all of your other priorities—to get it done?

-I often tell people, I help ‘accelerate success.’
+I often tell people: I help ‘accelerate success.’
 Business owners can find a way, rocky or otherwise, to succeed.
 But it requires action.
 Whatever business-related tasks you’ve been procrastinating on, again and again, think about a coach as a good motivator and challenger to finally spend a good chunk of time on it and get the results that you seek.

 3. You Get to Experiment, Iterate, and Improve

 Working with a business coach is also a good, low-stakes way to experiment with different ideas for your business.
 Everyone has a biased opinion that comes from seeing through our own eyes.
 This line of sight is biased by our past experiences, successes and failures, prejudices, and mental strengths or weaknesses.

 Having an objective perspective is valuable, whether you wanting to try out a new marketing pitch, employee training, or understand the pros and cons of a new fulfillment system.
 During the time spent with a business coach, you can get an outside perspective on new ideas without there being any actual repercussions.